Can tinnitus be cured?

-Tinnitus is a very annoying condition that involves the constant perception of a ringing, buzzing or whirring sound in the ears due to damage to the tiny hair cells, which allow electrical signals to be sent to the brain, triggering the perception of sound when no sound is present.
+Tinnitus involves the constant perception of a ringing, buzzing or whirring sound in the ears due to damage to the tiny hair cells, which allow electrical signals to be sent to the brain, triggering the perception of sound when no sound is present.
 When the hair cells are missing, this causes a permanent imbalance in the cochlea.
 Tinnitus can range from minor and occasional - something that most people experience at least once in their lives - to very severe tinnitus, which can be almost debilitating for some people.
 Many times, an exact cause for tinnitus is never found, but here are some various possible causes - some temporary and others permanent:

 Currently, there are a few treatment options for tinnitus, including biofeedback, counseling, hypnosis, electrical stimulation, habituation therapy and commercial maskers.
 However, these treatments all serve to mask the ringing or teach you to live with it, rather than curing tinnitus.
 Additionally, treatment options have varying degrees of success.
 As our society ages and more service members are returning to the U.S. with NIHL and tinnitus, important research is being done to answer some vital questions: Can tinnitus be cured?
 And how?